 - Experience day-to-day operations, job responsibilities and organizational culture by interning with a justice agency.
 Internships will help you connect with professionals in the field, which could lead to career opportunities after you earn your bachelor’s degree.

-provides a solid foundation in the principles of justice and social science research,
+foundation in the principles of criminal/juvenile justice and social science research,

 theories in criminology and criminal justice and evidence-based policy-making.